Trump set to face a diplomatic intervention on Greenland in Davos

 Yet beyond that initial step, there is far less certainty over how best to deter Trump if he mounts a sustained campaign for Greenland.
 The nations could seek financial payback by stepping up sales of US treasuries or put additional restrictions on US companies.
 They could even limit American access to European military bases or pull out of the upcoming World Cup that Trump has frequently touted as a point of personal pride, the people familiar said.

 The EU also possesses another set of harsh economic measures designed specifically to punish countries that it determines are trying to coerce the bloc.
-But wielding that tool — called the Anti-Coercion Instrument — would require unanimous support, and is widely seen as a tactic of last resort.
+But wielding that tool — called the Anti-Coercion Instrument — would require a multi-step approval process and is widely seen as a tactic of last resort.

 European officials instead are largely hoping Trump will take an off-ramp before it gets to that point.